What is SBIR?

 DARPA - You can also find notices from the Defense Advanced Research Projects Agency (DARPA) that relate to new innovative products for national defense.

 These notices are posted as Broad Agency Announcements (BAAs) that formally solicit proposals tied to program-specific areas of research and development.
-You can find the current list HERE.
+Contact your Washington PTAC advisor for more information.